Kirk Cameron: Evangelistic ministry

 In November 2009, Cameron and others distributed free copies of an altered version of Charles Darwin's On the Origin of Species on college campuses in the United States.
-The book consisted of Darwin's text with chapters of the book removed, and with an added introduction by Ray Comfort reiterating common creationist assertions about Darwin and evolution.
-The book was criticized by scientists and Darwin biographers who criticized the omission of key chapters of the book, and who stated that its introduction contains misinformation about Darwin, and long-refuted creationist arguments about the science of evolution, such as the linking of Nazi racial theories to Darwinist ideas.
+The book consisted of Darwin's text with chapters of the book removed, and with an added introduction by Comfort reiterating common creationist assertions about Darwin and evolution.
+The book was criticized by scientists and Darwin's biographers who criticized the omission of key chapters of the book, and who stated that its introduction contains misinformation about Darwin, and long-refuted creationist arguments about the science of evolution, such as the linking of Nazi racial theories to Darwinist ideas.
 Comfort later said that the four chapters were chosen at random to be omitted in order to make the book small enough to be affordable as a giveaway, with the absent chapters available for download, but that the missing chapters were included in the second edition, which had a smaller text size that made printing the entire book as a giveaway affordable.
 The second edition still lacks Darwin's preface and glossary of terms.
-The National Center for Science Education arranged a campaign to distribute an analysis of the Comfort introduction and a banana bookmark at colleges across the U.S., a reference to Comfort's presentation of the banana as evidence for the existence of God.
+The National Center for Science Education arranged a campaign to distribute an analysis of the Comfort introduction and a banana bookmark at colleges across the United States, a reference to Comfort's presentation of the banana as evidence for the existence of God.

+Political views

+LGBT rights

 On March 2, 2012, Cameron stated on CNN's Piers Morgan Tonight, when asked about homosexuality, that it is "unnatural, it's detrimental and ultimately destructive to so many of the foundations of civilization".
-Cameron's comments received criticism from GLAAD, and provoked a backlash from gay rights activists and Hollywood celebrities, including Roseanne Barr, Craig Ferguson, Jesse Tyler Ferguson, as well as Growing Pains co-stars Tracey Gold and Alan Thicke.
+Cameron's comments received criticism from GLAAD, and provoked a backlash from gay rights activists and Hollywood celebrities, including Roseanne Barr, Craig Ferguson, Jesse Tyler Ferguson, as well as Growing Pains co-stars, Tracey Gold and Alan Thicke.
 Piers Morgan stated that Cameron was brave for expressing his opinion, "however antiquated his beliefs may be".
 He, however, received "thousands of emails and comments" from supporters.
 Rosie O'Donnell invited him to discuss his views on her talk show, but he declined and suggested a private dinner to discuss this topic personally.

-On April 11, 2012, Cameron was honored by Indiana Wesleyan University, and inducted into their Society of World Changers during a ceremony in which he spoke on IWU's campus.

-Politics
+Donald Trump

 Cameron is an outspoken social conservative.
 He supported Donald Trump in the 2016 presidential election, saying, "There are clearly enemies of Christian principles and Christianity [and] I don't think Trump is one of them."

-COVID-19 views
+COVID-19

 In 2020, Cameron said that such things as COVID-19 could be used by God to bring about his purposes and that he had suspicions – without specifying what they were – about how COVID-19 got started.
-He also opposed the designation of churchgoing and extended family Thanksgiving celebrations, implemented to slow the spread of COVID-19 pandemic, as nonessential, saying, "Socialism and communism are knocking on our doors...disguised in the costumes of public health and social justice."
+He also opposed the designation of churchgoing and extended family Thanksgiving celebrations as nonessential, a measure implemented to slow the spread of the COVID-19 pandemic, saying, "Socialism and communism are knocking on our doors [...] disguised in the costumes of public health and social justice."